Support Us Button Widget

 The Figure 8 historical marker in Columbia, SC | Photo via COLAtoday team

-The number 8 has a long history in South Carolina dating back to when there were 8 Lords Proprietors for the Carolinas.
+The number 8 has a long history in South Carolina, dating back to when there were 8 Lords Proprietors for the Carolinas.

 The Lords Proprietors were the 8 Englishmen selected by King Charles II to have joint ownership of the land referred to as the Carolina.
 Although the king retained full sovereignty, he permitted the Lords extensive powers in 1663.

-In 1719, South Carolina was designated as a royal colony + ended the power for all but Proprietors of the former Carolina.
+In 1719, South Carolina was designated as a royal colony + ended the power for all but the Proprietors of the former Carolina.

 Years down the road, after the Colonists won their independence from England, South Carolina was the eighth state to join the United States.